ema-rose/to-q/course-notes/142-design-and-methodology/notes-10-jan.md

 - @After cleans up after a test

 ### testing for this course
-select new junit test case in eclipse
+- select new junit test case in eclipse

-use JUnit 4
+- use JUnit 4

-declare object references as attributes
+- declare object references as attributes

-create objects in @Before
+- create objects in @Before

-write test methods @Test, with assertions
+- write test methods @Test, with assertions
-	ex. `asserEquals(x, y) //fail if x does not equal y`
+	- as in: `asserEquals(x, y) //fail if x does not equal y`